ABC FinanceBridging loans

 They are a form of property finance that is used to bridge the gap between 2 events happening, such as purchasing one property, and another being sold.

-Bridging loans are now a very popular form of finance and are offered by a wide range of specialist lenders such as Together Money, United Trust Bank and Shawbrook Bank.
+Bridge financing is now a very popular form of finance and are offered by a wide range of specialist lenders such as Together Money, United Trust Bank and Shawbrook Bank.

 The bridging loan market has grown to become a £4.8bn industry as of 2022 and is continuing to grow.